SWSaunders/one-click-hugo-cms/site/content/careers/_index.md

   - Excellent written and verbal communication
   - Strong sense of agency & ownership
   - Built and deployed production systems serving hundreds of thousands of users
-  - Extensive experience with python & django
 nice:
   - Worked for a very early stage startup (you know how to get things going from scratch)
-  - Experience with open edx
 perks:
   - Salary - You'll be paid well.
   - Equity - It's early stage, so it's a good amount.